Bryum argenteum: Distribution and habitat

 An adaptable plant, it has a cosmopolitan distribution and is found in Europe, North America, the deserts of Australia and in Antarctica.

 It thrives in areas of high anthropogenic activity, growing on rocks, in gaps of paving stones, on asphalt, and on roadsides.
 It grows especially well in inner cities or in industrial areas.
 Being a nitrogen loving species, it is also found on nitrophilic soils in urban areas.
 It is found growing among lawns as well as in other moss communities.

 The species is often spread by vegetative fragments clinging to the shoes of people and the feet or hooves of animals.

 Another method of spread is in the production and sale of liners.
-Liners infested with B. argentem, often in association with Marchantia polymorpha, are commonly grown in one region of the country, transported to another region to continue growth, and are shipped to a retail location before being planted.
+Liners carrying B. argentem, often in association with Marchantia polymorpha, are commonly grown in one region, transported to another region to continue growth, and are shipped to a retail location before being planted.
 Plants have the potential to pick up or disperse these species at each point of transfer.